Tap and die: Holes

 where $TD$ is the tap drill size, $MD$ is the major diameter of the tap (e.g., 10 mm for a M10×1.5 tap), and pitch is the pitch of the thread (1.5 mm in the case of a standard M10 tap) and so the correct drill size is 8.5 mm.
 This works for both fine and coarse pitches, and also produces an approximate 75% thread.

 Tap sequence

 With soft or average hardness materials, such as plastic, aluminum or mild steel, common practice is to use an intermediate (plug) tap to cut the threads.
 If the threads must extend to the bottom of a blind hole, the machinist uses an intermediate (plug) tap to cut threads until the point of the tap reaches bottom, and then switches to a bottoming tap to finish.
 The machinist must frequently eject chips to avoid jamming or breaking the tap.
 With hard materials, the machinist may start with a taper tap, whose less severe diameter transition reduces the torque required to cut threads.
-To threads to the bottom of a blind hole, the machinist follows the taper tap with an intermediate (plug) tap, and then a bottoming tap to finish.
+To thread to the bottom of a blind hole, the machinist follows the taper tap with an intermediate (plug) tap, and then a bottoming tap to finish.